-In 2019.1 you can now emit particles from the vertices of polygons converted to VDB objects.
+The ability to emit particles from the vertices of polygons converted to VDB objects was added in 2019.1.
 These particles can either be static or move with the addition of a Solver node.
 Also, a Collision Velocity setting has been added to particles to simulate real-world situations better.
 The Solver node now has settings divided over three tabs, and new elements are detailed below:

 - CFL Factor - The Courant–Friedrichs–Lewy condition is necessary for convergence when solving OpenVDB calculations.
 In short, it determines how far your particles can move in a single step.
 At its default of 100 %, movement will tend to be more sluggish than a simulation with a CFL Factor of 10 %.

 There are four fields here, only one of which is available while the Blobby toggle is checked.

 - Blobby - Check to treat the particles as spheres

 - Halfwidth - This is the field that is available whether or not Blobby is checked.
 The name is a contraction of "Half Bandwidth," and the value uses the symmetricality of the VDB inner band of particles to reduce calculation time.
 The default value of 3 should be good for most purposes, but you may want to raise the value if you intend to pad active areas for scattering.
 Lowering the value will speed things up, but you risk errors and holes in the data

 - Close - Dilate the grid to close holes then erode closing openings